Index To All Six Sections

 2. This firmament was made in the midst of the waters and would separate "the waters from the waters", ie. the waters that were below the expanse were divided from the waters above the expanse (Genesis 1:6-7).
 In other words, since the expanse that holds the moon and sun divides the waters, those waters which are said to be "above the firmament" have to be above the known solar system.

-3. In his vision of four living beings, Ezekiel saw (and heard) the Ancient of Days seated on a throne above the expanse.
-He also said the expanse in some way, resembled ice which is frozen water.
+3. In his vision of four living beings, Ezekiel saw (and heard) the Ancient of Days seated on a throne that appeared to be lapis lazuli above the expanse.
+He also said the expanse in some way, resembled ice which is frozen water

 4. In Revelation 4:6 and 15:2 John says he saw something 'like a sea of glass, like crystal' before the throne.
 Crystal was translated form the Greek krustallos which, in turn comes from kruos .
 As said earlier, cryogenics, the branch of physics that deals with very low temperatures, is derived from kruos.
 Like Ezekiel, John seems to have seen a sheet (sea) of ice or frost.